Monthly Costs for Shared Ownership Homeowners: Rent and Service Fees

 Shared ownership properties are sold on a leasehold basis.
 As the owner of a share in the property, you must pay rent to the landlord for the share that you do not own.
 The landlord usually reviews the rent each year, which may result in an increase.

-For resale homes, the starting rent will be set at the same level as the previous owner was paying.⚠️
+For resale shared ownership homes, the starting rent will typically be set at the level the previous owner was paying, which may have increased from the original starting rent over the years.

 Understanding Service Fees and Their Coverage